-- 4.48.
-Students who are encountering difficulties in their personal life are welcome to seek a referral to the counselling service. - 4.49.
+- 4.51.
+Students who are encountering difficulties in their personal life are welcome to seek a referral to the counselling service. - 4.52.
 Students are required to make an appointment to see the Student Experience team to commence this process.
-During the meeting, students are provided with the opportunity to discuss any issues in a relaxing and confidential setting. - 4.50.
-The Institute's student support services do not include psychological counselling services. - 4.51.
+During the meeting, students are provided with the opportunity to discuss any issues in a relaxing and confidential setting. - 4.53.
+The Institute's student support services do not include psychological counselling services. - 4.54.
 The Institute only supplies counselling for the purposes of assisting students to maintain their general well-being necessary to be successful in their studies.
-Specifically; - making, or seeking information from students for the purposes of, psychological assessment prior to, or during, enrolment is not the role of the Institute's Student Experience team; - setting up emergency management plans for students identified as 'at risk' of aggressive or violent behaviours due to psychological issues is not the role of the Student Experience team; - providing risk assessment and management options for ongoing mental health issues or mental health emergencies, is not the role of the Student Experience team.
+Students are required to seek external professional psychological services in some areas, specifically; - making, or seeking information from students for the purposes of, psychological assessment prior to, or during, enrolment is not the role of the Institute's Student Experience team, students will be referred to external professional psychological services, - setting up emergency management plans for students identified as 'at risk' of aggressive or violent behaviours due to psychological issues is not the role of the Student Experience team, students will be referred to external professional psychological services; - providing risk assessment and management options for ongoing mental health issues or mental health emergencies, is not the role of the Student Experience team.
 Local community after-hours mental health services have staff rostered and trained for mental health risk assessment and management of the full range of health support and care options required by sufferers of serious mental health episodes.
-The appropriate role of the Student Experience team is to ensure that pathways between the Institute and the community services are effective and clearly identified;

-- the Student Experience team at the Institute cannot provide long-term counselling or intensive ongoing support to students. - 4.52.
+The appropriate role of the Student Experience team is to ensure that pathways between the Institute and the community services are effective and clearly identified; - the Student Experience team at the Institute cannot provide long-term counselling or intensive ongoing support to students. - 4.55.
 With student consent, external counselling service with professional counselling can be organised.
 The Institute does not charge for referral to this service, but the external counselling service will charge fees.
 The external counselling practice we use is:

-Stephy Yu Counselling Services Add: Suite 2, 195 Thompsons Road Bulleen, VIC 3105 Ph: 0425884437 Stephy Xing Yu - Counsellor in Bulleen, VIC 3105 (rightcounsellor.com)
+Stephy Yu Counselling Services Add: Suite 2, 195 Thompsons Road

+Bulleen, VIC 3105 Ph: 0425884437

+Stephy Xing Yu - Counsellor in Bulleen, VIC 3105 (rightcounsellor.com)

-4.53.
+4.56.
 Students assessed as requiring professional psychological assistance will be referred to an external provider arranged by the Institute from the Australian Register of Counsellors & Psychotherapists (ARCAP Register | Australian Register of Counsellors & Psychotherapists).
 There is no charge for this referral service, but the external provider will charge fees.